why C3.ai Inc [AI] is a Good Choice for Investors After New Price Target of $26.09

 C3 AI (NYSE: AI), the Enterprise AI application software company, today announced that the C3 AI Reliability application will now include predictive maintenance software developed by Shell.
 Shell’s predictive maintenance technology will continue to run on C3 AI Reliability as the two companies are close collaborators.

-C3.ai Inc represents 110.44 million in outstanding shares, while the company has a total market value of $2.83 billion with the latest information.
-AI stock price has been found in the range of $23.27 to $24.79.

-If compared to the average trading volume of 9.55M shares, AI reached a trading volume of 5486132 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for AI stock reached $3.38 billion, with 110.44 million shares outstanding and 98.93 million shares in the current float.
+Compared to the average trading volume of 8.94M shares, AI reached a trading volume of 11096351 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about C3.ai Inc [AI]:
+Here’s what leading stock market gurus have to say about C3.ai Inc [AI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AI shares is $26.09 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AI stock is a recommendation set at 3.21.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.